ameseee/web-scraper-workshop/day_1/hedgehog_web_scraper.md

 ### Front End
 - Go to [this link](https://github.com/ameseee/hedgehog-fe)
 - Click "Fork" in the top right corner.
 This will create a copy of the project, but in your GitHub account.
+Once it's done, you should see a page with "your-username/hedgehog-fe" in the rop left corner.
 - Click the "Settings" button.
 Scroll down until you see "GitHub Pages".
 In the dropdown menu that currently says "None", select "Master Branch".
 Then, click "Save".
+- You should now see a blue section above that dropdown that says something like, "✅ Your site is published at https://ameseee.github.io/hedgehog-fe/".
+Open that link in another tab.
+It takes a while to load, but it can work on that while we work on other things.
+We will come back to it later today.
+- Open up GitHub Desktop (by typing in "GitHub" into the computer's search bar on the bottom left, then clicking on "GitHub Desktop").
-- In your project, click the green "Clone or Download" button.
-Then, click the clipboard icon.
+- In GitHub Desktop, click "Current Repository" in the top left.
+The click the small "Add" dropdown.
+Select "Clone repository..."
-- Now, go into your command prompt.
-Type `git clone `  and "control v".
-You should see something like: `git clone https://github.com/<your username>/hedgehog-fe.git`.
-Press enter.
-- Type `cd hedgehog-fe`
+- A list of all your repositories attached to your GitHub account will appear.
+Click on "hedgehog-fe", then click the blue "Clone" button.
+This is create a copy of that project on your computer.
+- In GitHub Desktop, you'll see hedgehog-fe on the left.
+Double-click it to enter the project.
+- Now, open the Command Prompt program.
+To navigate to the folder where our project is, type `cd Documents/GitHub/hedgehog-fe`
 - Type `start index.html`
 - Your browser will open to a page that looks something like this:
 ![inline](../assets/start_view_screenshot.png)
-- You should now see a green section above that dropdown that says something like, "✅ Your site is published at https://ameseee.github.io/hedgehog-fe/".
-Open that link in another tab.
-It takes a while to load, but it can work on that while we work on other things.
-We will come back to it later today.
 - Keep your command prompt open at all times!

 ### Web Scraper
 - Go to [this link](https://github.com/ameseee/hedgehog-scraper)
 - Click "Fork" in the top right corner.
 This will create a copy of the project, but in your GitHub account.
-- In your project, click the green "Clone or Download" button.
-Then, click the clipboard icon.
+- In GitHub Desktop, click "Current Repository" in the top left.
+The click the small "Add" dropdown.
+Select "Clone repository..."
+- A list of all your repositories attached to your GitHub account will appear.
+Click on "hedgehog-scraper", then click the blue "Clone" button.
+This is create a copy of that project on your computer.
+- In GitHub Desktop, you'll see hedgehog-scraper on the left.
+Double-click it to enter the project.
 - Open a new command prompt by starting to type in "command prompt" into the bottom left search bar of your screen, then press "enter".
-- In the new command prompt, type `git clone ` and "control v".
-You should see something like: `git clone https://github.com/<your username>/hedgehog-scraper.git`.
-Press enter.
-- Type `cd hedgehog-scraper`
+- Type `cd Documents/GitHub/hedgehog-scraper`
 - Type `npm install`
 - Type `node server.js`
 - You should see something like this in your command prompt: